Retrodad0001/EasyDbMigrator/README.md

-# The Latest news
+# The Latest news and Roadmap

+## Future release
+- Create fancy cross-platform UI so migrations can be run manual (in .Net MAUI, so i must wait for stable release MAUI first)

 ## working on milestone: 1.4.0 (next release)
-- Create fancy cross-platform UI so migrations can be run manual
-- updated all internal packages
+- updated all internal packages for stability and security (i do this at least every month and when an new package is published)
+- Run same scripts against multiple databases parallel, so it can be used for multitenant platforms

 ## 1.3.0 (the latest release)
 - support for .net 6 LTS
-- updated all internal packages
+- updated all internal packages for stability and security

 ## 1.2.0:
 - can point to a directory for scripts